jtb-javacc/JTB/README.md

 ## Version

-Last update : Sept, 2023 - version 1.5.1 committed on GitHub (version 1.5.0 was never committed).
+Last update : May, 2025 - version 1.5.2 committed on GitHub and published on Sonatype Central Portal.

 ## Requirements